graphile/worker/README.md

 - Executes tasks written in Node.js (can call out to any other language or networked service)
 - Modern JS with async/await
 - Watch mode for development (experimental - iterate your jobs without restarting worker)

+## Status

+Seems stable and has good test suite, but needs real-world testing before it can be deemed production ready.
+Reach out on GitHub issues or Discord chat if you'd like to help with this: http://discord.gg/graphile

 ## Requirements